Ostorlab/KB/MOBILE_CLIENT/ANDROID/_LOW/APK_HAS_FRAGILE_USER_DATA_NOT_SET/description.md

 This value should be set explicitly in the application to indicate whether the application is handling important user data or not.

+If its value is true, then when the user uninstalls the app, a prompt will be shown to the user asking him whether to keep the app's data.